plexsystems/konstraint/test/doc/expected.md

 **Resources:** policy/PodSecurityPolicy

-Allowing pods to acess the host's process tree can view and attempt to modify processes outside of their namespace, breaking that security boundary.
+Allowing pods to access the host's process tree can view and attempt to modify processes outside of their namespace, breaking that security boundary.